epfl-ada/ada-2021-project-cool-group-name/README.md

 **Authors:** Andrea Oliveri, Célina Chkroun, Kaourintin Tamine, Mattia Lazzaroni

 ## Abstract
-In a world where the internet grants people access to audiences of millions of people, we want to identify what factors can be linked to someone reaching huge audiences.
-A metric of how many people are reached by a speaker is the number of individual quotations in newspapers.
-By analysing the distribution of extremely viral quotes we want to determine what characteristics are important and build guidelines, if possible, to optimize the chance of a quote reaching a wider range of people.
-These guidelines would constitute very interesting tools in politics and research for example to better choose the topic and the speaker delivering a concept to make them more likely to be quoted.
+In a world where the internet allows speaking to millions of people, we want to identify what factors can be linked to someone effectively reaching huge audiences.
+To measure how many people are reached by a quote we will use the number of repetition of said quote in newspapers.
+By analysing the characteristics of extremely viral quotes we want to try building guidelines to optimize the chance of a quote reaching a wider range of people.
+These guidelines would constitute very interesting tools for politicians and influencers as they would allow to better choose the topic and the speaker delivering a concept to increate the likelihood of being heavily quoted.

 ## Research Questions:

 #### Are there any identifiable characteristics of the speaker which make it more "quotable"?
-Age of the speaker?
+Age?
 Gender?
 Occupation?
-Are there characteristics that makes us be able to say this person's speech will be more quoted than this other one, and allow us to say that changing this parameter will make the person more likely to have impact.
+What characteristics of a speaker make it more likely to reach a larger audience, and what can be changed to increase the quotability.

 #### Does the number of words in a quote or the topic influence its success?
 We will also explore if the textual content of the quote has an impact on the virality.
 We will mainly investigate two factors: the number of words in the quote and its topic.

 ## Datasets:
 We have used two separate datasets:
-- [`Quotebank`](https://zenodo.org/record/4277311#.YYpVGWDMJhE): corpus of quotations from news extracted using Quobert between 2015 and 2020.
+- [`Quotebank`](https://zenodo.org/record/4277311#.YYpVGWDMJhE): corpus of quotations from news extracted between 2015 and 2020.
-- [`Wikidata`](https://www.wikidata.org/wiki/Wikidata:Main_Page): a database containing structured information about subjects in Wikimedia.
-In this project we will use it to gather information about the speaker of the quotes, such as gender, nationality and occupations.
+- [`Wikidata`](https://www.wikidata.org/wiki/Wikidata:Main_Page): a database containing information about subjects in Wikimedia.
+In this project we will use it to gather information about the speaker of the quotes.

 ## Methods

 ### 1. Collect data from Wikidata
-The first basic step of this project is to extract all needed information from Wikidata.
-To do so, the qids of all speakers in Quotebank are collected, as well as the ones for which the quote attribution was ambiguous.
+To extract all information we will need from Wikidata, the qids of all speakers in Quotebank are collected, as well as the ones for which the quote attribution was ambiguous.
 With these we can filter out rows and columns we are not interested in from the provided [`speaker_attributes.parquet`](Data/speaker_attributes.parquet), and query from Wikidata the link counts of ambiguous speakers.
-Finally, we can query Wikidata for human-readable English labels of the speaker attributes we are interested in.
+Finally, we can query Wikidata for human-readable English labels of relevant qids.

 ### 2. Dealing with large dataset
 Due to the large size and heavy compression of the Quotebank dataset, working with it presents two challenges: